How to make bath bombs without citric acid

 Oh! my gosh it’s so pretty it has like bubbles fizzing up out of it and then it looks like that rainbow filter on snap chat it’s so cool when I mixed it around it kind of looked like a dark green at the ending but if you guys like this article give it a thumbs up and share on your social profile.

 In the video is well explained the process, but if you have any doubt leave me a comment on this entry or send me an email to contact us.

 Now you know how to make bath bombs without citric acid: it is a simple and fast formula that allows you to create your own pumps so that you can elaborate them according to your tastes and the needs of your skin.

-The bathrooms in your home will now be an even greater pleasure because, with a little water and your favorite homemade pump, you can set up your home spa in a few minutes, which takes time to fill your bathtub.
+The bathrooms in your home will now be an even greater pleasure because, with a little water and your favorite homemade pump, you can set up your home spa in a few minutes, which takes the time to fill your bathtub.
 Hope you enjoy my tutorial on how to make bath bombs without citric acid.